I worked with Breast Cancer Now as a Service Pledge Patient Advocate within the NHS. You’re probably thinking to yourself, 'What on earth is that?'

 As Breast Cancer Now's Service Pledge has been successful in over 90 hospitals countrywide, the initiative may get rolled out to other cancer services too, which may include one near you!

 Breast Cancer Now has plenty of opportunities where you can volunteer and help to make a difference.
-Another example is The Insight Panel which is made up of a group of former patients, carers and family members.
+Another example is Breast Cancer Voices which is made up of a group of former patients, carers and family members.
 Together they support Breast Cancer Now’s work by taking part in opportunities such as reviewing public health information, attending NICE committee meetings and conferences as a Patient Advocate and using their experience as a patient to help with Breast Cancer Now’s policy work.
 It’s another way to get involved and to help improve patient care.

 How you can get involved